-Cassini ISS images suffer from a particularly bothersome type of coherent noise that results in a horizontal banding pattern across the image.
+The "bias" is the zero-exposure DN level of the CCD chip, and subtracting the bias is a standard CCD image calibration procedure.
+Cassini ISS images also suffer from a bothersome type of coherent noise that results in a horizontal banding pattern across the image.
 This noise is introduced during image readout, and has been found to have two peaks in its power spectrum near 2 Hz.
+CISSCAL treats this "2 Hz noise" as part of the bias level, and so handles both in the same calibration step.
 No model has yet been derived that reproduces the 2-Hz signal with exact accuracy, so removal of this noise must be accomplished by using the image itself to determine the noise component.
-This can be done in two ways: by looking at the overclocked pixels (which give a good representation of line-dependent noise sources such as this one), or, if possible, by looking at dark sky areas in the image itself, and constructing a 2-Hz signal by use of an image mean.